vnaysngh/warpx/README.md

 ### `packages/core`

 This package contains the core smart contracts for the DEX.
-The contracts are written in Solidity and are based on the Uniswap V2 contracts.
+The contracts are written in Solidity and power the Warp V2 AMM.

--   `PancakeFactory.sol`: The factory contract for creating new token pairs.
+-   `WarpFactory.sol`: The factory contract for creating new token pairs.
--   `PancakePair.sol`: The contract for a single token pair.
+-   `WarpPair.sol`: The contract for a single token pair.
--   `PancakeERC20.sol`: An ERC20 token contract used for testing.
+-   `WarpERC20.sol`: An ERC20 token contract used for testing.

 ### `packages/periphery`

-This package contains the router smart contract for interacting with the core contracts.
+This package contains the router smart contracts for interacting with the core contracts.

--   `PancakeRouter.sol`: The router contract for swapping tokens.
+-   `WarpRouter.sol`: The router contract for swapping tokens.
+-   `WarpRouter01.sol`: Legacy router interface maintained for compatibility.

 ## Testing